Screening of seismic records to perform time-history dynamic analyses of tailings dams: a power-spectral based approach: A priori estimator for the demand of seismic records

-In order to evaluate the liquefaction risk of the tailing dam, a set of 25 seismic records are selected based on the 50th percentile of the 7500-year event, for which a peak ground acceleration (PGA) of 0.78 g is expected.
-Their main characteristics are summarized in Table \ref{T:SeismicRec} and the signals are included in Figure \ref{fig:seismicrecords}, where a Hamming window is used for the calculations.
-Among the 25 seismic records employed, there are 20 that correspond to seismographs located on dense soil/soft rock (NEHRP site class C); two (records 3 and 8) belong to firm/hard rock (NEHRP site class B), and three (records 4, 7 and 23) belong to stiff soils (NEHRP site class D).
-For each seismic record, the acceleration-time signal and spectrogram, is computed by using short-time fourier transform \citep{Oppenheim99} and presented in Figure \ref{fig:seismicrecords}.
-Our new intensity measure is included in the table together with classical intensity measures like arias intensity (AI), Cumulative Accelerate Value (CAV) and Cumulative Accelerate Value above $0.05 g$ (CAV5), accumulating the spectral power between $0 Hz$ and $2 Hz$, and expressed in relative terms, i.e. the argument of the logarithm, as was explained in equation \eqref{eq:dbpower}.
+In order to evaluate the liquefaction risk of the TSF described in Section \ref{section:tailing}, a set of 25 seismic records \NL{are} selected based on the \NL{85th} percentile of the 7500-year event, for which a peak ground acceleration (PGA) of 0.78 $g$ is expected.
+Twenty seismic records correspond to seismographs located on dense soil/soft rock (NEHRP site class C); two (records 3 and 8) belong to firm/hard rock (NEHRP site class B), and three (records 4, 7 and 23) belong to stiff soils (NEHRP site class D).
+For each seismic record, the acceleration-time signal and spectrogram \NL{are} computed by using short-time fourier transform \citep{Oppenheim99} and presented in \ref{section:Appendix}, where a Hamming window is used for the calculations.
+The main characteristics of the records are summarized in Table \ref{T:SeismicRec}.
+The spectral power is included together with arias intensity (AI), Cumulative Accelerate Value (CAV) and Cumulative Accelerate Value above 0.05 $g$ (CAV5).
+Spectral power is expressed in relative terms, i.e. the argument of the logarithm, as explained in equation \eqref{eq:dbpower}.

-Figure \ref{fig:spectrogramsrecords_acumul} (a) plots the cumulative spectral power of considered seismic signals.
-It can be seen that some of the signal have more power accumulated at low frequencies and, while the frequency windows increases, others increases their spectral power for high frequencies.
-The curves has been ordered such that, those with higher spectral power in low frequencies are plotted in red colors, while those with less power are printed in blue.
-In this sense, seismic records number 8, 4, 19 and 7 are those with more power from 0 to 2 Hz, while 18, 3, 6 and 1 are the ones with less.
-Another way to express these results is presented in Figure \ref{fig:spectrogramsrecords_acumul} (b) where a mobile Hamming window with $2Hz$ width is used.
-It can be seen that some signals like number 9 has its power accumulated in medium frequencies, while its content for low and high is relatively low and, others like number 8, has its major proportion spectral power in the low band, while in medium and high is progressively negligible.
+Figure \ref{fig:spectrogramsrecords_acumul} (a) plots the cumulative spectral power of the seismic records.
+Some of them have more power at low frequencies; as the frequency window widens, others increase their spectral power.
+The curves have been \NL{organized so} that those with higher spectral power in low frequencies are plotted in red, while those with less power are plotted in blue.
+Seismic records 8, 4, 19 and 7 are those with higher spectral power in the window 0-2 $Hz$, while 18, 3, 6 and 1 are the ones with lower power in this range.
+Another way to express these results is presented in Figure \ref{fig:spectrogramsrecords_acumul} (b) where a mobile Hamming window 2 $Hz$ wide is used.
+It can be seen that some signals like number 9 have power accumulated in medium frequency range, while their content for low and high \NL{frequency} is relatively low; others like number 8 have higher spectral power in the low band, while the medium and high bands are negligible.